JunoLab/atom-julia-client/manual/README.md

 ## Manual Install

-You don't need to do this if you already downloaded a Juno bundle.
-You'll need these instructions if a bundle is not available for your platform above, or if you want to use the same copy of Atom for both Julia and non-Julia work.

 First, [download and install Julia](http://julialang.org/downloads) if you haven't already – v0.4 or above is required.

 Next, install [Atom](https://atom.io) if you don't have it already, then go to the settings pane and install the packages `language-julia`, `ink` and